axios/axios/README.md

 ### Config order of precedence

-The config will be merged with an order of precedence.
-The order is:
+The config will be merged with the following order of precedence:
 1. Library defaults found in [lib/defaults.js](https://github.com/axios/axios/blob/master/lib/defaults.js#L28)
 2. The `defaults` property of the instance
 3. The `config` argument for the request.